 In April 2019, a friend and I boarded on a plane that led us to the amazing country of Scotland.
-During 8 days and thanks to quite a lot of planning (and the help of Visit Scotland), we were going to travel all around the country on a road trip without a car: using public transportation and hitchhiking.
-(I got some confidence on that side from my previous trip to Iceland, as you can read here).
+Over the course of 8 days and thanks to quite a bit of planning (and the help of Visit Scotland), we were going to travel all around the country on a road trip without a car: using only public transportation and hitchhiking.
+(I had some confidence on that front thanks to my previous experiences in Iceland, as you can read here).

 In this article, you will be able to know more about this journey and to orientate yourself via the different links which might interest you and/or give you the will to visit Scotland and it’s breathtaking landscapes.